rust-project-primer/book/src/testing/property.md

   that you specify.
 Typically, this works by generating a random seed, and using that in combination with a [pseudorandom number generator][prng] to randomly generate data structures that are used as input.
-- **Simplify** failing inputs to crate a small failing test-case, also called _test case shrinking_.
+- **Simplify** failing inputs to create a small failing test-case, also called _test case shrinking_.
 This attempts to reduce the input test case to something smaller to eliminate parts of the input data that don't matter, and to make it easier to reproduce and track down the bug.